JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/get_api_map.md

 <div class="grid cards" markdown>

-- :material-target: **One of the main OpenStreetMap API usability**.
+- :material-target: **One of the main usability features OpenStreetMap API**.

 </div>

 The following command returns:

-- all nodes that are inside a given ==bounding box== and any relations that reference them.
+- All nodes that are inside a given ==bounding box== and any relations that reference them.
 - All ways that reference at least one node that is inside a given ==bounding box==, any relations that reference them (the ways), and any nodes outside the ==bounding box== that the ways may reference.
 - All relations that reference one of the nodes, ways or relations included due to the above rule (does not apply recursively).